eve-mas/eve-parity/README.md

 1. Fedora
 2. Ubuntu

-__EVE__ also available preinstalled in Open Virtual Appliance (OVA) image running Lubuntu (lightweight Linux based on Ubuntu).
+__EVE__ is also available preinstalled in Open Virtual Appliance (OVA) image running Lubuntu (lightweight Linux based on Ubuntu).
 This image (1.5 GB) can be downloaded from https://goo.gl/ikdSnw and can be directly run on VirtualBox (https://www.virtualbox.org/).

 ***
 ## INSTALLATION